aherbez/clicker/README.md

 # Clicker

-This is still in progress!
-More updates to come soon.

 ### Overview

 The challenge was to create an idle clicker style game, similar to Adventure Capitalist.
 The core game loop consists of: